 What is it with the spectacular?
-To find out, on as to go back to a historic period in modern art, that was seemingly defined by an unparalleled will to be anything but spectacular: the minimalism of the 1960s.
-Of course, doing little can be quite unspectacular, but doing very little is again most spectacular.
-And it was.
+To find out, one has to go back to a historic period in modern art, that was seemingly defined by an unparalleled will to be anything but spectacular: the minimalism of the 1960s.
+Of course, doing little can be quite unspectacular, but doing very little is again the most spectacular thing.

 So how is something unspectacular turning into something spectacular?
 Is it the thought, the speculation, or is it the sight, the spectacle?
 Performance is a spectacle and a speculation telling the true story of how the American artist Robert Morris injured his head in 1961.

 in collaboration with

 This is the museum version of the performance presented in Kanal/Centre Pompidou on April 24 and 25, 2021.

 Setting up of the column at Kanal/Centre Pompidou, Brussels.

 Performance (Robert Morris Revisited) as a part of “ON ENCLOSED SPACES AND THE GREAT OUTDOORS”, a one-day discursive and performative program curated by David Weber-Krebs in 2015 at theatre De Brakke Grond in Amsterdam.

 Gabriëlle Schleijpen, curator in chief of the Studium Generale Rietveld Academie, invited at that time Claire Bishop (art historian, writer New York), Claire Tancons (curator, researcher, writer New Orleans), Joanna Warsza (curator, Berlin) & David Weber-Krebs (theatre maker Brussels) to each inaugurate a discursive and performative program of one day.
 The conference festival was called “ARE YOU ALIVE OR NOT?”.